 For Early Childhood and Lower School Students:

 - Reading is essential.
 All students are encouraged to join their local library summer reading programs. - Various grade levels will offer optional Summer Choice Boards, or other learning options, to extend topics and skills learned from that year.
-This options can be accessed on the Summer Learning Website

 STANDARDIZED TESTING